travisval/ParcelFabricSmoothRadius-1/README.md

 # Known Issues

 In rare cases, tracing a specific set of curves will result in a "Field Is Not Editable" error.
 We are investigating the problem, but currently, curves that return this error will need to be edited manually.
-See the [issue](/../../issues/4) for more deatial.
+See the [issue](/../../issues/4) for more details.

 If you encounter any other issues with the Add-In, please send a note to Sarah: ssibbett@esri.ca.
 The Add-In is delivered as-is, but we will do our best to investigate problems that have been reported.